jflinchbaugh/objects/README.md

 and has slots for cards on top.
 There's a peg underneath
-onto which a spring can be attached to allow the insert to exect a bit when the canister is opened.
+onto which a spring can be attached to allow the insert to eject a bit when the canister is opened.

 ## space\_invaders/